Jurassic Park (film score)

-Jurassic Park: Original Motion Picture Soundtrack is the film score to the 1993 Steven Spielberg film of the same name, composed and conducted by John Williams.
-Alexander Courage and John Neufeld served as orchestrators.
+Jurassic Park: Original Motion Picture Soundtrack is the film score to the 1993 Steven Spielberg film of the same name, composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
+Alexander Courage, John Neufeld, Conrad Pope, Aimee Vereecke and Dennis Dreith served as orchestrators.

 MCA Records released a soundtrack album for the film on May 25, 1993.
 Also produced by Williams, this album includes most of the film's major cues, sometimes edited together into longer tracks and often containing material that was unused in the film.
 Several passages are also repeated in different tracks.
 A 20th anniversary edition of the soundtrack was released by Geffen Records on April 9, 2013, featuring additional unreleased music.
 A John Williams collection edition, joint with the soundtrack to The Lost World, was released by La-La Land Records on November 29, 2016, remastered and featuring more additional unreleased music.
 The score received critical acclaim and is often considered to be one of the most iconic and beloved scores of Williams' career.